About

 While those motifs re-occur, the musical variety sets the songs apart.
 Wynne is a self-taught multi-instrumentalist with a downright fearless curiosity about trying new things.
 “I own over 50 instruments and love playing all of them.
 The collection continues with some of my latest additions being the harp guitar and cigar box guitar.”
 Her live performances offer a taste of this, with her playing various drums with her feet while her hands circulate among guitar, ukulele, mandolin, banjo, or other stringed instruments, all while singing.

-Wynne’s music still has humor and edges to it, though.
-In “Butterfly,” a song about being underestimated, Wynne issues the reminder that butterflies are scavengers and chaos agents as well as delicate beauties.
-“Cause I’m a butterfly / Feeding on the corpses of my enemies,” she sings in the alt-pop song.
-I’m not afraid to break my bones if it means that I’ll grow,” she asserts in the song’s bridge, reminding listeners that change is hard, even for a butterfly.
+Wynne’s music still has light, though.
+In “Work of Art,” a song about being a mosaic of the past, Wynne issues the reminder that even our brokenness can be beautiful.
+“From the cracks in your soul, you’re a work of art,” she sings in the indie-folk ballad.
+“You’ve got to fall apart to heal your heart,” she asserts in the song’s chorus, reminding listeners that change is a hard won journey.
 “What a Shame” brings the “heaviest and most grunge/rock song on the album.
 A commentary on the way society treats and sexualizes women (and all people in the public eye) from such a young age, only to discard them as they age,” explains Wynne.

 Though this is Wynne’s first solo LP, she’s hardly new to recording.
 She has written and recorded songs for film and TV, as well as charity compilations.
 Starting in 2020, Wynne gained an online following for recording songs written by Lucy Gray in the Hunger Games book, The Ballad of Songbirds and Snakes.
 She donned costumes and recreated scenery to perform her arrangements of the songs, which went viral.